ibm-cloud-docs/Backup/canceling-backup-service.md

 5. Select **Continue**.
 6. Check that **I acknowledge that due to cancellation data loss may occur**.
 Then, select **Cancel {{site.data.keyword.backup_notm}}**.

-## Uninstall the Backup Agent from your servers
+## Uninstall the Backup Agent from your server
 {: #uninstallbackupagent}

-### Uninstall the Backup Agent from a Windows&reg; Server
+### Removing the Backup Agent from a Windows&reg; Server
 {: #uninstallbackupagentWin}

 1. Establish a remote desktop session to your server.